UCSB-CMPTGCS20-S16/CS20-S16-lab02/README.md

 In addition, you'll also find:

--   several places in lab03Funcs.py where there are comments with "@@@" signs that tell you to add new function definitions.
+-   several places in `lab03Funcs.py` where there are comments with "@@@" signs that tell you to add new function definitions.
--   several places in lab03Tests.py where there are comments with "@@@" signs that tell you to add new test cases
+-   several places in `lab03Tests.p`y where there are comments with "@@@" signs that tell you to add new test cases

 Follow all of the instructions.

--   As you follow the instructions with the @@@ in them, REMOVE THE COMMENTS THAT HAVE THE @@@ IN THEM.
+-   As you follow the instructions with the @@@ in them, it is good practice to REMOVE THE COMMENTS THAT HAVE THE @@@ IN THEM.

 You can always look back at the versions of the files on the web if you want to see what the instructions originally said.

-If you leave any of the @@@ comments in the file, points may be deducted.

 When you have: